-Needing to find solutions for the transportation industry, diesel engine producer, Cummins, has announce it has begun products a 15.0L Heavy-Duty, spark-ignited natural gas engine with a 12-L version that will begin production in 2013.
+Needing to find solutions for the transportation industry, diesel engine producer, Cummins, has announced it has begun products a 15.0L Heavy-Duty, spark-ignited natural gas engine with a 12-L version that will begin production in 2013.

 With fleets growing, there is an increasing need to green the company fleet.
 The key is understanding what your business needs are and finding the right solution to meet them.

 US Navy Sails 1,200 Miles on Algae Biofuel